Mt Maunganui (electorate)

-Mt Maunganui will be a future parliamentary electorate in the next New Zealand general election.
+Mt Maunganui will be a future parliamentary electorate in the 2026 New Zealand general election.
 The Tauranga electorate is moving westwards, with the Bay of Plenty electorate gaining the suburb of Mount Maunganui.
 This shift triggered a renaming to Mt Maunganui.
 Also included are the suburbs of Papamoa, Welcome Bay, Hairini, Maungatapu, Ohauiti, Waimapu, and Poike.
 The electorate will be used from the next general election onwards.

+Election results

+2026 election

+The next election will be held on 7 November 2026.
+Candidates for Mt Maunganui are listed at Candidates in the 2026 New Zealand general election by electorate § Mt Maunganui.
+Official results will be available after 27 November 2026.